 - Individualized assessment, diabetes care planning and support to enable patients to become diabetes self-managers.

 - Help for patients to access the resources they need to control their diabetes effectively.

-- Ongoing medical and educational support through clinic visits, group activities, telephone and e-mail.
+- Ongoing medical, educational and interdisciplinary team support delivered through clinic visits, group activities, telephone and e-mail.

 - E-mail and telephone support for glycemic management.

 - Compassion, understanding and a personalized approach to care.